 Cua Docs

-Embedding runs cua-driver as a direct child of your host app instead of relaunching or proxying through a standalone daemon.
-On macOS, this also lets the driver inherit the host app's Accessibility and Screen Recording grants, so users only approve your app.
-On Windows and Linux, embedded mode keeps driver execution inside the host process tree and avoids daemon handoff.
+The app-hosted form runs a dedicated cua-driver serve daemon as a direct child of your host app instead of launching the standalone CuaDriver.app.
+On macOS, the daemon inherits the host app's Accessibility and Screen Recording grants, so users only approve your app.
+A second cua-driver mcp child proxies stdio MCP traffic to that daemon; it never executes tools itself.

 A complete macOS reference host and demo live in the repo at libs/cua-driver/rust/examples/embedded-host-macos.